 As our conferences are one of the world’s best and biggest events, they sure help you take your skills to the next level and fuel your success.
 Showcase your work in the epicenter of scientific research and get all the recognition that you yearned for all the time.

-The 2nd International Conference and Expo on Clinical Microbiology and Infectious Diseases is organized by OLC International and will be held during June 24-25, 2021 in San Antonio, USA.
+The 2nd International Conference on Clinical Microbiology and Infectious Diseases is organized by OLC International and will be held during June 24-25, 2021 in San Antonio, USA.
 The conference focuses on recent developments in research pertaining to clinical microbiology and focuses on the advancements and role of pharmaceutical sciences in combating various infectious diseases.
 The theme of the conference is “Prevention Techniques towards Infectious Diseases,” which deals with the prevention, management, and treatment of infectious diseases.

 The conference covers different aspects of host-pathogen interactions and the pathogenesis of microbial infections at the molecular and cellular level to relate developing methods for disease prevention.
 It further helps in paving a way for important clinical trials that may lead to significant advances in fighting infectious diseases.